joh120/hockey_webscraper/README.md

 The objective was to utilise the request library and the BeautifulSoup library in Python within a webscraping project.
 The scrapthissite allow the use of request and BeautifulSoup Python libraries within this mini project.

-Hockey stats webscrapper pseudo code
+Hockey stats webscrapper pseudo code:

 This is the pseudo code that i created for the hockey stats webscrapper.